Boondocking And The State Of The Economy

 Not just the current state of the economy but also the average age of the population (baby boomers retiring and wanting to travel in whatever way they can afford to) will affect this.

-I presume your concern about safety is not actually related to more travelers using boondocking sites, (which if you believe in safety in numbers could be a good thing).
+I presume your concern about safety is not actually related to more travelers using boondocking sites(which, if you believe in safety in numbers, could be a good thing).
 Maybe it's in reference to the possibility of homeless people moving onto public lands.

 Personally, I find some comfort in knowing that, if money gets really tight, we could sell our house and live in our camper, staying at a combination of campgrounds and boondocking sites, or travel to wherever we can hope to find some honest work.